SHIPS OF THE CLYDE

 Clyde steamer timetable for 1955

 Transatlantic ship diaries for before 1900

 Articles about shipping from 1850 to the present day

 and very many vessel movements worldwide 1950's to 1980's

 CAN YOU HELP WITH THIS WEBSITE ?

-As you will appreciate, there is a massive amount of information still to be input, and if you can help to key the data to the site (the data will be provided to you), or have details of any of the ships or paintings or images which you can contribute, please contact us at the "Contact Us" tab at the top of the page.
+As you will appreciate, there is a massive amount of information still to be input, and if you have details of any of the ships or paintings or images which you can contribute, please contact us at the "Contact Us" tab at the top of the page.

 ALSO while transcribing material, it is sometimes hard to read some ships names, places, etc, and the "difficult to read" items are shown in the "Comments/Can you help" section.
 Any assistance you can give in clarifying them will be gratefully appreciated.